paulfitz/daff-doc/types/coopy/Ndjson.md

 ##### **addHeaderRow** (r : <a href="../Int.html" class="type">Int</a>) : <a href="../Void.html" class="type">Void</a>

+      Insert column names in the specified row.

+> *Parameters:*  `r` the header row number.
+This would usually be zero.

 ##### **addRow** (r : <a href="../Int.html" class="type">Int</a>, txt : <a href="../String.html" class="type">String</a>) : <a href="../Void.html" class="type">Void</a>

+      Parse a string expressing a single row of the table in NDJSON format, and insert it at the specified location.
+The table is resized if necessary.
+Row number zero should be reserved for a header, with actual data starting at row 1.

+> *Parameters:*
+>
+>   * `r` the target row number - the table will be resized if necessary.
+>   * `txt` the row expressed as a string in NDJSON format.

 ##### **parse** (txt : <a href="../String.html" class="type">String</a>) : <a href="../Void.html" class="type">Void</a>

+      Convert a string containing rows in NDJSON format into a table.

+> *Parameters:*  `txt` the table expressed as a string in NDJSON format